curlycuckoo/Mini-Project-SCP-Foundation/README.md

 - Section 1 is a webscraping project to obtain information on SCP Foundation, including Series number, name and object class.
 - Section 2 is to visualize object class in a countplot and a pie chart.

+### About SCP Foundation
-#### The SCP Foundation is a fictional organization documented by the web-based collaborative-fiction project of the same name.
+- The SCP Foundation is a fictional organization documented by the web-based collaborative-fiction project of the same name.
 The SCP object is then assigned an "object class" based on the difficulty of containing it.

 🕷  Object Classes 🕷